 The second case brings us to the other side of the country before we go right back to California.
 It also brings us back to one of my favorite topics: standing to sue.
 In Angeles v.
 Grace Prods., 2021 U.S. Dist.
 LEXIS 182317 (S.D.N.Y.
 2021), Jenisa Angeles sued Grace Products, a beauty supply company, because its website was inaccessible and the defendant moved to dismiss.

-Previously, I mentioned that the Southern District is a bit of stickler when it comes to particularized injuries-- and the court neatly summarized what the court requires,
+Previously, I mentioned that some courts in the Second Circuit are sticklers when it comes to particularized injuries-- and the court neatly summarized what the court requires,

 To satisfy standing in ADA website cases specifically, courts in this district have required the plaintiff to allege certain facts in detail, including when they attempted to access to the website, what they were attempting to do on the website, the specific barriers that prevented them from gaining access, and how they intend to utilize the website in the future.
 See Jaquez v.
 Aqua Carpatica USA, Inc., No. 20 CV 8487 (ALC), 2021 U.S. Dist.
 LEXIS 157918, 2021 WL 3727094, at *4 (S.D.N.Y.
 Aug.
 20, 2021) (no standing where plaintiff did not state the product plaintiff intended to purchase when they allegedly attempted to shop on the website); Guglielmo v.
 Neb.
 Furniture Mart, Inc., No. 19 CIV.
 11197 (KPF), 2020 U.S. Dist.
 LEXIS 238707, 2020 WL 7480619, at *4 (S.D.N.Y.
 Dec.
 18, 2020) (no standing where plaintiff did not identify the date website was accessed or goods plaintiff intended to purchase); Mendez v.
 Apple Inc., No. 18 CIV.
 7550 (LAP), 2019 U.S. Dist.
 LEXIS 110640, 2019 WL 2611168, at *2 (S.D.N.Y.
 Mar.
 28, 2019) (no standing where plaintiff did not identify date accessed, goods plaintiff intended to purchase, or section of the website plaintiff attempted to access).